 \subsection{The incidence geometry of chains}

-Let $\bbB^n$ denote complex hyperbolic $n$-space.
+Let $\bbB^n$ denote complex hyperbolic $n$-space, and recall the notation from \S\ref{subsec:subgroups}.
 Then $G = \SU(n,1)$ acts transitively on $\bbB^n$ with point stabilizers conjugates of $K = \mathrm{S}(\U(n) \times \U(1))$, the maximal compact subgroup of $G$.
 We can also identify $\bbB^n$ with the unit ball in $\bbC^n$ with its Bergman metric.
 Note that $\bbB^1$ is naturally identified with the Poincar\'e disk model of hyperbolic $2$-space.

 Let $\partial\bbB^n$ denote the ideal boundary of $\bbB^n$, which is homeomorphic to the $(2n-1)$-sphere $S^{2n-1}$.
 Identify $\partial\bbB^n$ with the space of isotropic lines in $\mathbb{C}^{n+1}$ with respect to a hermitian form $h$ of signature $(n,1)$, thus with the real algebraic variety $P \bs G$ for $P < G$ a minimal parabolic subgroup.
 The space of pairs of points $\partial\bbB^n\times \partial\bbB^n$ is then identified with $P \bs G \times P \bs G$ and the Zariski open subset $(\partial\bbB^n)^{(2)}$ consisting of pairs of distinct points is identified with $MA \bs G$, i.e., the space of oriented geodesics in $\bbB^n$.